pacyluu/pacyluu/README.md

 I'm Pacy, a software developer based in Maryland.

 I mainly program in Python.
-If an idea pops into my head, chances are I'll build it.

-I have experience in software development, networking, and network automation.
+I have experience in software development and network automation.
 I'm currently learning more about infrastructure and development tools

 I'm currently building a CLI tool to help you download (webscrape) your favorite mangas and manhwas off your favorite sites